software-mansion/protostar/website/docs/tutorials/04-configuration-file.md

 The `[project]` section of the `protostar.toml` file allows you to specify global options and settings for your project.
 #### `protostar-version`
 This attribute is used to manifest what Protostar version should be used with your project.
-It should be set to the version of Protostar that you are using.
+It should be set to the latest compatible Protostar version.
 If you try to use a different version of Protostar with your project, you will receive a warning and you may experience unexpected errors.

 #### Shared Configuration